 From the outside looking in you would think I had everything a girl could want: a happy marriage, an amazing son, a beautiful home and a dog.
 Appearances can be deceiving, I do have it all, but what I don’t have is all my children at home.

-A collaboration between more than 60 charities across the UK, Baby Loss Awareness Week is held from 9th to 15th October to raise awareness about the key issues affecting those who have experienced pregnancy loss or baby death in the UK.
-October 15th marks International Pregnancy and Infant Loss Remembrance Day.
+This month, lots of charities will come together to raise awareness about the key issues affecting those who have experienced pregnancy loss or baby death in the UK.

 How should you safely put your baby to sleep?
 What equipment do you need?
 What is normal when it comes to infant sleeping patterns?
 New dad Dr Tom York answers your questions!